Wash It All Away (manga): Characters

+The elderly landlady of Kinme Cleaning's premises, and sometimes a customer.
+She knows that her previous tenant was also a laundry service.

 Media

 Manga

 Written and illustrated by Mitsuru Hattori, Wash It All Away was first published in Square Enix's seinen manga magazine Young Gangan from July 7, 2017, to June 2, 2023.
 Square Enix collected its chapters in ten tankōbon volumes, released from March 24, 2018, to August 25, 2023.

-A new story started in Young Gangan on December 15, 2023, with two more chapters published on April 19 and July 19, 2024.
-A new side story chapter was published in Young Gangan on June 6, 2025.
+The manga continued with one-shot chapters published sporadically since December 15, 2023.
+An eleventh volume was released on December 25, 2025.
+A twelfth volume was released on March 25, 2026.

 The manga is licensed in North America by Square Enix Manga & Books, with the first volume released on April 22, 2025.